SirAndrii/chromeExtensionIneed/Readme.md

 - Stop words will be highlighted in yellow
 - Highliting is triggered by unmouting skeleton component

+## Troubleshooting

+1. Missing Selector errors in the console
+2. Open the extension settings.
+3. Click on "Show Selectors".
+4. Search for the selectors in the code (check for console warnings).
+5. If the selectors are missing, replace them with the new ones and update the extension settings:
+### Scrollable Container (parent div of job description)
+You need use the browser's Developer Tools (F12) to inspect the web page structure and identify the right selectors.
+In the Developer Tools, navigate to the "Elements" tab and search (Ctrl + F) for the classes or IDs you are looking for.

+   It often contains "embedBody" in the className.
+   Ensure the correct className is used in the extension settings.
+### Selector for removing Skeleton element
+   Two selectors are working as logical OR: SKELETON CLASS and REMOVE TEST ID.
+   As these elements are removed after fetching data, it's hard to find them in dom tree.
+Try to pause execution by click pause button on the source tab of the Chrome development tools and inspect source code

+### Removing titles
+Note: Removing titles has not yet been implemented in the extension settings.
+You might want to consider adding this feature in a future update or creating a separate extension to handle title removal.

+### Still having issues?
+   Leave an issue on the extension's GitHub repository describing your problem in detail.

 ## Contributing
 If you would like to contribute to this project, feel free to open a pull request or submit an issue.